dm-guy/utm-alternative/README.md

 <h3>How Does the Script Work?</h3>

 1) First, checks whether there is an existing UTMZ cookie with a campaign info.
 If there is one, it saves it to the new cookie - "traffic_source".
+(This name can be changed to something else)

 2) If there is also a SRC value, it adds it to the cookie (=concatenate it), unless it already exists as the recent value.
 This way you can track your campaigns effect over time.